 "Do you know why you are here?" he cast his gaze towards their human guest.

-The king made a confirming noise in the back of his throat.
-"Do you know why the Weapon of the Ancients had stolen you from your mother and kin?" he questioned carefully.
+The king made a confirming noise in the back of his throat, and questioned carefully, "Do you know why the Weapon of the Ancients had stolen you from your kin?"